ElektraInitiative/libelektra/examples/codegen/econf/README.md

 The other keynames used are similar to the keys used by EditorConfig, so they should be self-explanatory.
 The values however are sometimes different, to fit Elektra's type system:

-- then general `unset` option is not supported everywhere
+- the general `unset` option is not supported everywhere
 - `format/#/indent/size` uses `0` instead of `tab`
 - `format/#/tabwidth` allows `0`, but this is equivalent to `unset`.
 - `1` and `0` are used for booleans instead of `true`/`false`